aiidateam/aiida-core/docs/source/intro/get_started.rst

     .. dropdown:: Run pure Python lightweight computations
         :container:

+        Designing a workflow
-        - **Designing a workflow**: After reading the :ref:`Basic Tutorial <tutorial:basic>`, you may want to learn about how to encode the logic of a typical scientific workflow in the :ref:`multi-step workflows how-to <how-to:workflows>`.
+            After reading the :ref:`Basic Tutorial <tutorial:basic>`, you may want to learn about how to encode the logic of a typical scientific workflow in the :ref:`multi-step workflows how-to <how-to:workflows>`.

+        Reusable data types
-        - **Reusable data types**: If you have a certain input or output data type, which you use often, then you may wish to turn it into its own :ref:`data plugin <how-to:data:plugin>`.
+            If you have a certain input or output data type, which you use often, then you may wish to turn it into its own :ref:`data plugin <how-to:data:plugin>`.

+        Exploring your data
-        - **Exploring your data** Once you have run multiple computations, the :ref:`find and query data how-to <how-to:data:find>` can show you how to efficiently explore your data.
+            Once you have run multiple computations, the :ref:`find and query data how-to <how-to:data:find>` can show you how to efficiently explore your data.
 The data lineage can also be visualised as a :ref:`provenance graph <VisualizingGraphs>`.

+        Sharing your data
-        - **Sharing your data**: You can export all or part of your data to file with the :ref:`export/import functionality<how-to:data:share>` or you can even serve your data over HTTP(S) using the :ref:`AiiDA REST API <how-to:data:serve>`.
+            You can export all or part of your data to file with the :ref:`export/import functionality<how-to:data:share>` or you can even serve your data over HTTP(S) using the :ref:`AiiDA REST API <how-to:data:serve>`.

+        Sharing your workflows
-        - **Sharing your workflows**: Once you have a working computation workflow, you may also wish to :ref:`package it into a python module <how-to:plugins>` for others to use.
+            Once you have a working computation workflow, you may also wish to :ref:`package it into a python module <how-to:plugins>` for others to use.

     .. dropdown:: Run compute-intensive codes
         :container:

-        :ref:`Using caching to save computational resources <how-to:codes:caching >`
+        :ref:`Using caching to save computational resources <how-to:codes:caching>`

         :ref:`Tuning performance <how-to:installation:performance>`